 Playing fun and educational math-centered games is an excellent way to help your kids improve their math skills.

 Tenzi is an incredibly versatile dice game.
-It’s not necessarily intended for educational purposes, but it can certainly be used to help your child improve their math skills.
+It’s not necessarily intended for educational purposes, but it can certainly be used to help your child improve their maths skills.

 - Favorite math manipulatives.